Ipstenu/dreamobjects/readme.txt

 1. The uploader page, as seen by Authors

 == Changelog ==

+= Version 3.1.1 =
+Feb 11, 2013 by Ipstenu

+* The shortcode was broken.
+No one noticed.
+Not sure what that means ;)

 = Version 3.1 =
 Jan 23, 2013 by Ipstenu